 “I actually messed up the end”

 When coworkers acknowledge a female employee’s success, her first response is usually to explain why the feat wasn’t that impressive.
 The impulse to put oneself down comes from the need to display humility.
-Many women fear appearing conceited, but self-deprecation does more harm than good for their image in coworkers’ eyes.
+You may fear appearing conceited, but self-deprecation does more harm than good for your image in coworkers’ eyes.
 Women who don’t project confidence and self-worth are less likely to be considered for promotions or leadership roles.

 “I had a lot of help”